lanegirl214/BIMM143_github/README.md

 # BIMM143
-My classwork from BIMM 143
+My classwork from BIMM 143 at University of Cal SD
-Hi